shreyansh-tyagi/java-projects/README.md

 ## *AllArgsConstructor*
 * @AllArgsConstructor generates a constructor with 1 parameter for each field in your class.
 Fields marked with @NonNull result in null checks on those parameters.
 So, no, it does not make your fields private & final as for example @Value annotation.
 Follow this answer to receive notifications.

+## *@RequiredArgsConstructor*
+* Generates a constructor with required arguments.
+Required arguments are uninitialized final fields and fields with constraints such as @NonNull .
+Default access modifier is public .
+Make sure you already installed Lombok setup for your IDE